 According to the American Academy of Allergy Asthma & Immunology, sinusitis is one of the leading forms of chronic disease.
 In the US alone, there are about 18 million cases a year, with a staggering 30 million courses of antibiotics prescribed annually.
 If you make an appointment with a doctor specializing in allergy and immunology, you'll have company-one out of every five people in the waiting room has sinusitis.

-Conventional medical wisdom actually recommends against antibiotics unless there is significant pain, fever, or protracted illness.
+Contrary to common practice, strict medical expertise actually recommends against antibiotics unless there is significant pain, fever, or protracted illness.
 The good news is that alternative health measures can effectively treat sinusitis.
 The word “sinusitis” refers to an inflammation of the sinus cavities, which may be caused by bacteria, viruses, or fungi.
 Sometimes these infections coexist together.
 Environmental irritants such as dust, dander, or food allergies and sensitivities can also trigger sinus inflammation.

 Alternatively, there can be a mechanical cause to sinusitis.
 Your sinus cavities might get clogged when the nose's mucus-producing membranes are unable to drain.
 When this happens, the sinus cavities become a good environment for pathogenic microorganisms to multiply.
 The presence of bacteria, a virus, or fungi makes your glands secrete more mucus in an attempt to remove the microbes, potentially triggering inflammation.